Government resists calls to regulate madrassas

 However, Mohammad Shahid Raza, chairman of the Mosques and Imams National Advisory Board, which was set up to improve standards in mosques, has said he would prefer the issue dealt with through self-regulation.

-Stephen Evans from the National Secular Society said "It is clear that the current legal situation leaves children without sufficient protection in madrassas.
+Stephen Evans of the National Secular Society, said: "It is clear that the current legal situation leaves children without sufficient protection in madrassas.
 The warning signs are clear that a soft-touch approach to this issue will only serve to facilitate widespread abuse of children within the Islamic tradition in the UK.
 There is understandably some reluctance within the community to voice their concerns over child protection.
 It is therefore important that the Government resists calls for self-regulation and tightens the law in this area to provide the necessary protection for vulnerable children."

 The National Secular Society also expressed concerns over the lack of criminal record checks (CRBs) in madrassas.
 Under current regulations, madrassas and other supplementary schools are encouraged, but not required, to have CRB checks for all their staff members.
 A recent survey of madrassas revealed that 11 per cent of respondents did not undertake CRB checks on any of their staff.
 The Government say this loophole will be closing as new legislation (subject to Parliamentary approval of the Protection of Freedoms Bill) will soon require organisations to check that any adult they take on to look after children unsupervised is not barred from working with children.